danenbm/fintech-p3-nth-price-auction/README.md

 # Modified Vickrey Auction - Nth Price Sealed Bid

 This smart contract implements a decentralized multi-user price discovery marketplace auction.
-The auction awards 1 to N items to the top N bidders at the price of the Nth highest bid.
+At the close of the bidding period, the auction awards 1 item to each of the top N bidders, at the price of the Nth highest bid.

 Key Points of Auction Logic:
 * Sealed Auction which means bidders can't see each other's bids